ddev/ddev-drupal-contrib/README.md

 - [ddev poser](https://github.com/ddev/ddev-drupal-contrib/blob/main/commands/web/poser).
   - Creates a temporary [composer.contrib.json](https://getcomposer.org/doc/03-cli.md#composer) so that `drupal/core-recommended` becomes a dev dependency.
 This way the composer.json from the module is untouched.
   - Runs `composer install` AND `yarn install` so that dependencies are available.
 Additional arguments to `ddev poser` like --prefer-source are passed along to `composer install`
+  > [!NOTE]
-  - Note: it is perfectly acceptable to skip this command and edit the require-dev of composer.json by hand.
+  > It is perfectly acceptable to skip this command and edit the require-dev of composer.json by hand.
   - [ddev symlink-project](https://github.com/ddev/ddev-drupal-contrib/blob/main/commands/web/symlink-project).
 Symlinks your project files into the configured location (defaults to `web/modules/custom`) so Drupal can find your module.
 This command runs automatically on every `ddev start` _as long as Composer has generated `vendor/autoload.php`_ which occurs during `composer install/update`.
 See codebase image below.

 Run tests on your project code (defaults to `web/modules/custom`, [configurable](#changing-the-symlink-location)):